originphp/website/source/docs/development/configuration.md

 ## Environment Settings

-When you first create a project, rename the `.env.php.default` to `.env.php` and set your information there.
+When you first create a project with composer,it will rename the `.env.php.default` to `.env.php` and set your information there.
 This information is specific to your current installation.

+As you build your application then will be some custom variables that you use, make sure you always add these definitions to the `.env.php.default` template, since the `.env.php` wont be stored in the git repository for security reasons.
+This way when you deploy your app to a new server, simply rename the template and fill out the details.

 ## Config Class